-The City of Edwardsville Illinois is located in Madison County, about 35 minutes from Downtown St. Louis.
+The City of Edwardsville, Illinois is located in Madison County, about 35 minutes from Downtown St. Louis.
 Important roads for the city are the State Highways that run through the city such as 157, 159, and 143 and the many neighborhood streets that surround these routes.
-The population of Edwardsville was recorded in 2010 as having 24,293 residents, an increase of about 2,000 residents from 2000.
+The population of Edwardsville has had an increasing population for the last two decades.
 Edwardsville is the location of the county seat for Madison County.

 Edwardsville is the third oldest city of the state of Illinois.
 The first settlement of the area was in 1805 and was founded by Thomas Kirkpatrick.
 He named the growing settlement "Edwardsville" in 1813 in honor of Ninian Edwards, who was then the territorial governor of the area and later became Illinois' third governor.
 The City of Edwardsville was incorporated in 1872.

 Many historic landmarks exist in Edwardsville today.
 Benjamin Stephenson, Colonel in the War of 1812 and considered to be influential in founding Edwardsville, built a brick, Federal architectural styled 2-story home in 1820.
 The home has been restored and is considered to be the oldest brick building in Madison County.
 The entire Leclaire Village, another historic landmark in Edwardsville, is on the National Register of Historic Places with most of its original structures still present.
 The Leclaire Academy is one of those structures, built in the 1890's as the school for the children of the factory workers living in Leclaire.
 Another historic building is the Hadley House, now the central office of the Edwardsville School District #7, and was built in 1875.
 And there are many more!